 |Supports Server Synchronizing|

-In the latter case, $499 a year is just a steal.
-And it’s definitely a steal if you compare this to managed hosting providers – if you dare to run WordPress on your own servers.
+In the latter case, $999 a year can be a bit expensive compared to other control panels.
+But it’s definitely a steal if you compare this to managed hosting providers – if you dare to run WordPress on your own servers.

 What about Fireup WP?